FANnn100/xiehkustgz/content/authors/admin/_index.md

 ---

-Before joining HKUST-GZ, I was an Assistant Professor from 2016 Aug - 2023 May, and then a tenured Associate Professor in 2023 May at the Computer Science and Engineering Department at Lehigh University, Pennsylvania, USA.
+Before joining HKUST-GZ, I was an Assistant Professor from 2016 Aug - 2023 May, and then a tenured Associate Professor in 2023 May at the Computer Science and Engineering Department at Lehigh University, Pennsylvania, USA.<br>
-I obtained my PhD (2010-2016) from the Department of Computer Science at University of Illinois at Chicago, under the supervision of Prof.Philip S. Yu.
+I obtained my PhD (2010-2016) from the Department of Computer Science at University of Illinois at Chicago, under the supervision of Prof.Philip S. Yu.<br>
-I received my Bachelor's and Master's degrees from the School of Software Engineering at Sun Yat-Sen University in 2004 and 2008, respectively.
+I received my Bachelor's and Master's degrees from the School of Software Engineering at Sun Yat-Sen University in 2004 and 2008, respectively.<br>
 I am an NSF CAREER awardee (2022).
-I am currently on the executive committee of ACM SIGSPATIAL China.
+I am currently on the executive committee of ACM SIGSPATIAL China.<br>